Beak trimming: Welfare implications

-Pain of beak trimming

-Whether beak trimming causes pain is a hotly debated concern.
-It is a complex issue as it may involve acute and/or chronic pain, and depends on the age it is performed, the method of trimming and the length of beak that is removed.
+Pain caused by beak trimming depends on the age it is performed, the method of trimming and the length of beak that is removed.
 Beak trimming in the poultry industry usually occurs without anaesthetic at 1-day of age or when the chicks are very young, but can occur at a later age if an outbreak of feather pecking occurs, and in some cases, birds may be beak trimmed on repeated occasions.
 Beak trimming is not permitted in the UK on meat chickens that are aged over 10 days.

 Acute pain

 The beak is a complex, functional organ with an extensive nervous supply including nociceptors that sense pain and noxious stimuli.
 These would almost certainly be stimulated during beak trimming, indicating strongly that acute pain would be experienced.
 Behavioural evidence of pain after beak trimming in layer hen chicks has been based on the observed reduction in pecking behavior, reduced activity and social behavior, and increased sleep duration.

 In Japanese quail, beak-trimming by cauterization caused lower body weights and feed intake in the period just after beak trimming.
 Beak trimmed Muscovy ducks spent less time engaging in beak-related behaviours (preening, feeding, drinking, exploratory pecking) and more time resting than non-trimmed ducks in the days immediately post-trim.
 These differences disappeared by 1 week post-trim.
 At 1 week post-trim the trimmed ducks weighed less than non-trimmed ducks, but this difference disappeared by 2 weeks post-trim.
 It is, however, unclear if the above changes in behaviour arise from pain or from a loss of sensitivity in the beak.

 Pecking force has been found to decrease after beak trimming in adult hens, possibly indicating that hens are protecting a painful area from further stimulation.
 However, pecking force did not differ between chicks with or without minor beak-trims at 2 to 9 days of age, suggesting that chicks with minor beak-trims do not experience pain from the beak.